 For most this will likely involve saving money, turning to family for help and dealing with the space issue in the home.
-Remember that there is always away.
+Remember that there is always a way.

 Depending on how the household is run, one or both spouses can get another job or work extra hours.

-If a spouse stays home he/she can start a small at-home business to earn some additional cash, recruit babysitters (that’s what family is for) and learn to utilize space in the home more effectively if moving isn’t an option.
+If a spouse stays home he/she can start a small at-home business to earn some additional cash, recruit babysitters (that’s what family is for), and learn to utilize space in the home more effectively if moving isn’t an option.

 As a plan starts to develop, keep in mind that just because something is hard does not mean it’s bad.
 The most beautiful gifts come in not so enticing packages.

-The more you talk about coping with unwanted pregnancy, the better you will feel.
+The more you talk about coping with an unwanted pregnancy, the better you will feel.
 Fears are often short-lived and the excitement soon sets in.